ulloaluis/CS221-Read-it-on-Reddit/README.md

 ---

+Notes

-Note that we provided notebooks that run on a subset of data due to this Piazza post: https://piazza.com/class/jzhx357491j6nw?cid=1799
+* We provided notebooks that run on a subset of data due to this Piazza post: https://piazza.com/class/jzhx357491j6nw?cid=1799

-Note that the oracle was a human and we did that by hand.
+* The oracle was a human, so that work was done by hand and does not have a separate notebook.

-Note that the full dataset (not pre-processed) can also be found here: https://www.kaggle.com/mswarbrickjones/reddit-selfposts
+* The full dataset (not pre-processed) can also be found here: https://www.kaggle.com/mswarbrickjones/reddit-selfposts

+* All of the above notebooks are now view only (grading has passed).
+If you wish to run the code, you will have to make copies of the notebooks and potentially update the drive folder id with one of your own.
+You may or may not have to download the dataset yourself and place it in that google drive folder (and all relevant code changes associated with that).